The Problem

 North Idaho's Housing Crisis

-Many people in North Idaho have seen their dream of buying a home forever fade away, and with it the opportunity to finally build equity wealth to improve their lives.
+Many people in North Idaho have seen their dream of buying a home forever fade away, and with it the opportunity for stability and wealth creation that comes with owning a home.

 In the last seven years, the median price of a single-family residence in Kootenai County has more than doubled to over $500,000.
 So middle-class households, like our local teachers, firefighters and police officers who earn good Idaho wages, can no longer afford to buy.
 This adds to the rental shortage.